Dalmellington in Ayrshire

 The Dalcairney Water Falls are 2 and a half miles southwest of Dalmellington by Dalcairney Farm.
 There is a small car park by the Falls and a few walking routes in that area.
 The Falls are famous for freezing over in long cold spells, allowing dramatic photos.
 Map.

 The Scottish Dark Sky Observatory is up on the hills in Craigengillan Estate, close to Loch Doon, 4 miles southeast of Dalmellington.
+This opened in 2012, closed after a fire in 2021.

 There is the Roundhouse Cafe at Loch Doon Dam, popular for snacks and has a telescope for viewing the Ospreys in summer.
 The Cafe also has a huge panoramic photo of all the hills Mountains with heights on them.